andersormstrup/Thesis-Space/README.md

 # Thesis Space For Oscar and Anders Thesis

-Final Version Branch is the one for hand-in.
+Main Branch is the one used in hand-in.